 Common materials for containers include plastic, fabric, wood, and metal.
 You can buy pots or up-cycle items like five gallon buckets, half-barrels, or wine boxes.
 If your choosen container doesn’t have any drainage holes, be sure to add some to the bottom with a drill.
 Fabric planters are free-draining and don’t need drainage holes.
 Bush-type cucumbers can also be grown in hanging baskets, but again, opt for a large-sized basket that is at least a twelve to fourteen inches in diameter.

 Best soil for container cucumbers

 Cucumber vines are heavy feeders and grow best when planted in a growing medium that is lightweight but rich in organic matter.
-I combine a high quality potting mix with compost, in a 50-50 ratio for my container cucumbers.
-I also add slow release organic fertilizer to the soil mix before I plant.
+Avoid using garden soil which is very heavy.
+I combine a high quality potting mix, often called potting soil, with compost, in a 50-50 ratio for my container cucumbers.
+I also add slow-release fertilizer to the soil mix before I plant.

 When to plant cucumbers in containers

 Cucumbers are heat-loving vegetables and shouldn’t be planted outdoors until the soil temperature is at least 60 F (15 C).
 This is usually one to two weeks after the last spring frost.
 Don’t try and rush cucumbers into containers too early as they’ll be prone to cold or frost damage.